-Benzene is a known carcinogen and has been found to cause cancer in humans.
-Breathing benzene vapors may cause immediate death and other exposures to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).
+Benzene is a known carcinogen, or cancer-causing substance, and has been linked to an increased risk for the disease in humans.
+Inhaling benzene vapors may cause immediate death, and other exposures to the chemical have been linked to various forms of leukemia, most notably Acute Myelogenous Leukemia (AML) and Myelodysplastic Syndrome (MDS).

 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by benzene exposure, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 Update: Colorado Petroleum Site Reports Emitting High Levels of Benzene

 December 21, 2017 – Anadarko Petroleum Corporation has discovered benzene-contaminated groundwater and soil at a site in Dacono, Colorado, according to a report filed by the Colorado Oil and Gas Conservation Commission (COGCC).
 COGCC discovered the problem while trying to dig up an old pump earlier this month, according to the Denver Post.
 The commission required Anadarko to remove 200 barrels of contaminated groundwater, and lab tests found benzene levels 900 times the amount allowed by Colorado law.

 A spokeswoman for Anadarko said the company is in the process of removing a tank battery at the site, and that’s how they discovered the toxic groundwater.

 COGCC said it is still conducting tests to determine whether nearby water wells were contaminated, but said these types of releases usually don’t go beyond the immediate area.

 What is Benzene?